microsoft/vscode-telemetry-extractor/documentation/using-the-tool.md

 ## Using a config file
 The extractor also supports config files which can be passed in via a command line arguments to customize the way the tool parses.
 An example config file can be found below.
-Note: `sourceDirs` and `excludedDirs` must be made relative to the `workingDirectory`
+Note: `sourceDirs` and `excludedDirs` must be made relative to the `workingDir`
 ```json
 [
     {